fredpyo/react-vanilla-js-bindings/README.md

 2. `$ npm install` to install all packaged
 3. `$ npm start` to start your web server.
 You shold now see the Tic Tac Toe app running.
 4. Modify `index.js`, comment lines 6-9, save and rerun the app (if you left `npm start` running, the app should hot-reload).
-5. You'll see an empty screen, open a console and type `SUPER.render(SUPER.widgets.game, document.getElementById('root'))`
+5. You'll see an empty screen, open a console and type `SUPER.render(SUPER.components.game, document.getElementById('root'))`
 6. The same app will now be fully functional!

 Now that you saw it in action, look into `index.js` to see how things are tied together.